 Anytime we are unhappy with anything we ought to take a hard look at our own habits and attitudes, to see if we are somehow contributing to the problems vexing us.
 If we want change we have to be willing to change.
 So today I would like to offer five simple changes we could all make that could impact Christianity (and the culture) significantly.

 Show up- Hebrews 10:25

 Seriously.
 The average self-identified “committed churchgoer” only goes to church 1.2 times a MONTH.
-Most of us go to Costco more than we go to church.
+Most Christians go to Costco more than they go to church.
 This is extremely discouraging to Pastors.
 The lack of committed attendance leads many Pastors to assume (rightly in my opinion) that their congregants are shallow believers who can’t (or don’t want to) handle the deeper truths of Scripture.
 It also sends the message to less mature believers that church attendance is irrelevant.

 Let go of your “rights”- 1st Corinthians 8:9

 In recent years many Christians have become very open about partaking in activities that fall neatly into the category of “gray area issues” (you can decide for yourself what I mean by that).
-This has made many pastors reluctant to preach on certain subjects out of fear of riling-up the saints and clearing out the church.
-The Bible teaches that mature believers are prepared to let go of their “rights” if that thing (whatever it may be) causes discord, hurt or confusion to anyone (1st Corinthians 8:7-9:22, Romans 14:13-15:1).
-Christians who live for themselves (rather than the good of others) are causing conflict in the church and destroying the reputation of Christianity.
-That needs to change.
+This has made many pastors reluctant to preach on certain subjects out of fear of riling-up their people and clearing out the pews.
+The Bible teaches mature believers are always willing to let go of their “rights” if that “right” (whatever it may be) causes discord, hurt or confusion to anyone (1st Corinthians 8:7-9:22, Romans 14:13-15:1).
+Christians who live for themselves (rather than the good of others) create conflict in the church and destroy the reputation of Christianity.
+That must change.